-The Baptist Church of Christ on Four Mile Creek, constituted at Clayton Springs the 5th of August, 1781.
-Around 1828, the meeting house was moved four miles westward to its present location.
+The history of Four Mile Creek Baptist Church is a testament to the enduring faith and community spirit of its members.
+The church was constituted at Clayton Springs, Virginia on the 5th of August 1781.
+Around 1828, the church was moved four miles westward to its present location.

-During the Civil War, the meeting house was razed to the ground, and stately oaks that had surrounded it for generations were cut down.
+During the Civil War, the church building was demolished, and stately oaks that had surrounded it for generations were cut down.
 When peace came at last, the courtesy of the Methodist brethren provided for the congregation to meet twice a month at Laurel Hill.
 A meeting house was built on the old site.

 In 1890 the congregation built a new meeting house due to the growth in the congregation.